-Tassie Targa 2018
+Tassie Targa 2018:

 As usual, this is someone else's fault.
-I actually can't remember who the guilty person is, but it would be one of the 'usual suspects' of the UNEMCC.
+I actually can't remember who the guilty person was, but it would be one of the 'usual suspects' of the UNEMCC.
 Having 'conquered' the half lap in 2017, and with club mantra 'one long run a year', I guess there is some logic, no matter how well hidden.

 This gig is a week in Tassie (25th November, 2018 and back 1st December) over and back on the 'lime juice tub' leaving Station Pier, St. Kilda, Melbourne.
-This time there are 7 lunatics, and this time pubs all the way, cutting down vastly on the amount of crap we have to carry.
-It will be interesting to see how 7 of us ride together through the almost no straight road in Tassie.
+This time there are 7 lunatics, and this time pubs and units all the way, cutting down vastly on the amount of crap we have to carry.
+It will be interesting to see how 7 of us ride together through the almost no straight roads in Tassie.